Looking for credit report repair steps you can take to improve your score?

 How to communicate effectively with creditors and collection agencies

-As with any communication, I always recommend you be the following:
+As with any credit report repair communication, I always recommend you be the following:

 - Honest (if you only tell the truth in life, it makes everything that much simpler)